The Diamond Circle in Iceland

 You won’t need to walk a lot to reach them, as the car park is just next to the area.
-So you won’t miss it as you can easily see it from Route 1.
+So you won’t miss it as you can easily see it from your campervan on Route 1.

 Photo: Thanks to the smoke, Hverir is easy to spot

 These fumaroles are caused by the magma chamber which stands around 3km below.
 When the water goes deeper, it gets warmed and goes up to the surface, taking with it hydrogen sulfide, which is the reason for the smell of rotten eggs.

 But don’t be scared of that, the place will offer you a unique show and incredible colors that will make you forget all about the smell!